Stephenson 2 DFK 1: Physical properties

-Evolutionary stage

 The Australia Telescope Compact Array was used to derive Stephenson 2 DFK 1's 2012 bolometric luminosity and effective temperature estimates.

 Stephenson 2 DFK 1 is usually classified as a red supergiant, like the other stars in the cluster.
-However certain enigmatic properties, such as the star's significant infrared excess, have led the authors of Davies (2007) to state that it might be an extreme red hypergiant, much like VY Canis Majoris.
-It is also stated that Stephenson 2 DFK 1 is on the brink of ejecting its outer layers and evolving into a luminous blue variable (LBV) or Wolf–Rayet star (WR star).
+However, certain enigmatic properties, such as the star's significant infrared excess, suggest it might be an extreme red hypergiant, much like VY Canis Majoris.
+The star is estimated to have a mass-loss rate of roughly per year, which is among the highest known for any red supergiant star.
+It may have recently undergone an extreme mass-loss episode due to its significant infrared excess.
+It is also stated that the star is on the brink of ejecting its outer layers and evolving into a luminous blue variable (LBV) or Wolf–Rayet star (WR star).